 One would be forgiven for thinking that most Americans would consider this a most natural state of affairs and wouldn’t want it any other way, just as when it’s a matter of their faith.

-Yet, when it comes to the market place for products and services, most of us don’t consider this full, pure, uncontrolled, unregulated laissez-faire system the most natural state of affairs.
-Pick any area of the economy—healthcare, education, agriculture and food, telecommunications, banking, finance, retirement, and so on—and most of us do seem to want it some other way.
+Yet, when it comes to the marketplace for products and services, most of us don’t consider this full, pure, uncontrolled, unregulated laissez-faire system the most natural state of affairs.
+Pick any area of the economy—healthcare, education, agriculture and food, telecommunications, banking and finance, retirement, and so on—and most of us do seem to want it some other way.

 When we dislike a seller, and think he is engaging in false advertising or that his product is inferior, we call for the government to step in.
 The same applies when we think a buyer is being cheated or has bad taste, or even makes what we consider immoral choices; we don’t think it sufficient to persuade either or both sides to change their mind, and voluntarily withdraw their product or modify their consumer habits.
 We don’t accept such “market imperfections.”
 No, when it comes to the economy we think individual rights violating government force is required to deal with the problem.

-What explains the contradictory views on religious freedom and economic freedom?
-Why do most of us consider it immoral for the government to meddle in issues related to our faith, but moral when the government meddles in just about every aspect of our economic life—healthcare, education, agriculture and food, telecommunications, banking, finance, retirement, and so on?
+What explains the contradictory views of religious freedom and economic freedom?
+Why do most of us consider it immoral for the government to meddle in issues related to our faith, but moral when the government meddles in just about every aspect of our economic life—healthcare, education, agriculture and food, telecommunications, banking and finance, retirement, and so on?

 Paradoxically, in most cases the answer is: faith.
 Almost without exception, Americans of faith exercise their selfishly guarded religious freedom to practice a faith that teaches sacrifice and selflessness as the moral ideal.
 For example, most Christians consider Jesus Christ sacrificing his life for our sins so that we may be forgiven the symbol of moral perfection.
 And most other major faiths consider selflessness in one form or another a moral virtue.